Designed a cashless payment system for festivals and stadiums — fast, reliable, and built for crowds.

 The Challenge

-Mistakes had to be nearly impossible.
-A single mis-tap could charge someone $100 instead of $10 — and in that environment, there’s no time to explain.
-Speed was everything: saving even one second per transaction meant shorter lines and more revenue.
+High risk, high speed: A single mis-tap could charge someone $100 instead of $10 — and there’s no time to explain mid-rush.

-I was designing this from afar, in Russia, while events were happening in the US.
-I couldn’t just pop into a festival to see how people used it.
+• Remote research workflow — Designed everything from Russia while events happened in the US, I couldn’t just pop into a festival to see how people used it.
 Instead, I relied on user videos, event staff feedback, and constant iteration with the engineering team on-site.

 Product & Feature Breakdown